hillliam/pascal-compiler/readme.md

 #### tree display form

-* adding `-gui` will display the tree on a gui
+* adding `-gui` will display the tree on a GUI
 * clicking a part of the tree will open that subtree in a new window

 ### testing System

 * the batch script `br.bat` can be used to test the compiler to see if it is working
 * this can be easily updated as new programs are added to test
-* this script will build the program and run a colection of automated test generating javascript and xml of files in the folder
+* this script will build the program and run a collection of automated test generating javascript and xml of files in the folder
 * the script also tests the search component of the compiler